 (SPOILER WARNING: The next two questions and responses give away some fairly major plot points including the splitpoint of the movie.
 If you haven’t read the book and/or would prefer to be surprised than read no further!)

+Q: You mentioned before about having the script changed while you were working on it, and David mentioned earlier that he didn’t have much time for pre-production and getting the storyboard and everything… even though you had more time [to film seven] did it feel a lot more like you were doing things on the fly?
 Radcliffe: Definitely.
 You know, the thing is, he had no time for pre-production because they moved the sixth film’s release.
 It was going to be in November in 2009 and suddenly they said, “Let’s tinker with this for another eight months, and David we want you to work on more post for ‘Harry Potter 6’ rather than getting started on ‘Harry Potter 7,'” so he kind of lost eight months of pre-production.
 And that was one of the reasons that happened.
 I do, absolutely.
 You know, this film was one of the most chaotic of any of the films to make.
 Which I think is understandable when your making two films at once.
 I think the pressure we felt did at times slightly inhibit us, because we were all so conscious of this is the last one.
 As a consequence of that we were all thinking we didn’t want to get anything wrong.
 Sometimes we would sort of hedge our bets and say, “Oh, we might do it this way, we might do it that way.
 This is where the break point might come.”
 And other issues besides that one.
 I think we all sort of shied away from it.
 “Oh let’s talk about that later.”
 I think it slightly inhibited us at times.
 Not David, particularly I’d say.
 But the rest of us and other aspects of the film were sort of slightly held back by the pressure at times.
 But ultimately those are worries that you just have to get over, and we did.
 And actually, speaking specifically about that break point, I think it comes at the perfect point in the film.
 Originally in the script, the film broke just after they go to Malfoy Manor and they pull my hair back and you see a bit of the scar, but while that has a bit of a suspenseful element, there’s no emotional resolution, where with Dobby’s death scene, it means that you get that emotional sucker punch and then moving on to the scene with Ralph (Fiennes) desecrating the tomb of Dumbledore, you get that sort of thriller moment as well.
 It’s a very healthy combination.

+Q: The death of Dobby must have been a difficult thing, because obviously, Dobby is not real, so what was it like to play?
+How did you handle it?
+Were you using a doll at any point?
 Radcliffe: I was using a doll and we were also using a little person called Diane who (changes to a raspy voice) talks like that, and she has blonde crewcut hair.
 She looks a bit like a little Annie Lennox.
 And it was slightly odd, it was an odd scene to do.
 When you have Diane in your arms and she’s just lying there, limp, it does sort of weirdly feel like a dead child or something, and was a little bit creepy.
 It was a disturbing scene.